-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newark is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Newark is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Newark who work in office and administrative support (12.97%), sales jobs (9.34%), and food service (8.81%).
+Unlike some cities, Newark isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newark are a mix of both white- and blue-collar jobs.
+Overall, Newark is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Newark who work in office and administrative support (12.16%), sales jobs (9.78%), and food service (8.95%).

-The education level of Newark citizens is a little higher than the average for US cities and towns: 21.30% of adults in Newark have at least a bachelor's degree.
+The education level of Newark citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.52% of adults 25 and older in Newark have a college degree.

 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newark residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Newark include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Newark is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.